msteffensen19/InstallNimbusappEverywhere/README.md

 This modified nimbusapp script allows you to use a new syntax "nimbusapp alm:latest up" to find and substitute the "latest" published image wihout having to lookup that image number manually.
+With verson 1.6.2_ms you can also use "nimbusapp alm purge" syntax to delete the container(s) and remove the associated images.
+This is equivalent to a "nimbusapp alm down" followed by a "docker rmi xxx".

-It also does two other things on Windows platforms (like NimbusClient) to stop the running LR Agent, since that uses the same port as LRE.
+It also stops the LR Agent on Windows platforms (like NimbusClient) when starting the LRE container since that uses the same port as LRE.
+When stopping the LRE containner it starts the agent.

 So, when you "start" or "up" the LRE container on NimbusClient, it automatically kills the LR agent process (magent.exe) before running